Go on to Part Two

 Oct.
 10 Gravesend, England New Lord's Club - Civic Centre

 At this show, they played in support of the Mick Abrahams Band.
-It should be noted that, although an exact date for Malcolm’s first concert with Gentle Giant has still not been determined, he does recall playing an early gig in Gravesend.
+Malcolm does recall playing this very early gig in Gravesend.

 Gravesend ad Oct.
 10, 1971